KohaILS/koha-manual-zh-cn/source/systempreferences.rst

 Description:

--  This preference allows you to chang system preferences with HTML in them to WYSIWYG editors instead of plain text boxes.
+-  This preference allows you to change system preferences with HTML in them to WYSIWYG editors instead of plain text boxes.

 .. _viewisbd-label: